 The Department of Emergency Medicine welcomes students interested in pursuing Emergency Medicine to participate in its senior Emergency Medicine (EM) elective.
 Students rotate at both The Mount Sinai Hospital as well as Elmhurst Hospital Center.

 Weekly didactic sessions are designed to augment clinical knowledge and are focused on emergent management of critical illness.
 The innovative curriculum emphasizes simulation and hands-on skill development rather than standard classroom lectures.
-Topics for these dedicated lab sessions include suturing, ultrasound, cardiac arrest, and trauma.
+Topics for these dedicated lab sessions include suturing, ultrasound, cardiac arrest, acute respiratory distress, and trauma.
 Interested students must be fourth year (senior) medical students or have completed their core clinical clerkships and be considering residency in Emergency Medicine.
 Rotations begin on Monday and last four weeks, consistent with the master medical school calendar.
 Students must attend the Monday orientation and be available during the entire four-week rotation.

 Visiting Student Director

 Assistant Clerkship Director

 Shefali Trivedi, MD